deepily/cursor-flask-js-websocket/README.md

 # Flask SocketIO Demo

 This is a simple client-server application built using a browser-based JavaScript client and a RESTful Flask service.
-The application allows you to post text from the client to the server, and echoes that text back to the JavaScript client via a persistent web socket connection.
+The application allows you to push & pop jobs from the client to/from the server's fifo queue.
+Whenever the queue is changed the status is pushed to the JavaScript client via a persistent web socket connection.

 ## Project Structure

 The project has the following structure:

-- `server.py`: This is the main server file that handles the client requests and websocket connections.
+- `clock.py`: This is the main server file that handles the client requests and websocket connections.
 - `requirements.txt`: This file lists all the Python dependencies that need to be installed.
-- `static/index.html`: This is the main HTML file that the user interacts with.
+- `static/clock.html`: This is the main HTML file that the user interacts with.
-- `static/js/main.js`: This file contains the JavaScript code for handling user input and websocket communication.
-- `static/css/styles.css`: This file contains the CSS styles for the HTML elements.
 - `README.md`: This file.

 ## Setup and Run